cybertraining-dsc/reu2022/preface-documents/material.md

 ## The repository for our report

-The repository managing this proceedings is available at
+The repository managing these proceedings is available at

 * <https://github.com/cybertraining-dsc/reu2022>